-As well as estimates and annual benefit statements we have a range of calculators that can be used by active, deferred and practitioner members to estimate retirement benefits to future dates or scenarios of your choice.
+As well as annual benefit statements we have a range of calculators that can be used by members still in active employment.
+These can be used to estimate to future dates and scenarios of your choice

 Please note: Our calculators are only available for members with a minimum pension age of 55.
 If you have a minimum pension age of 50 you'll need to contact us to request an estimate, however you must be within 12 months of your intended retirement date to receive one.